-On Monday evening September 8th, I’m the featured guest speaker for the Microsoft Access User Group in New York City.
+On Monday September 8th at 6:30 PM, I’m the featured guest speaker for the Microsoft Access User Group in New York City.

 Microsoft Corporation Headquarters

-Hosted at Microsoft’s offices in midtown, I’ll showcase some of our products and work with Microsoft Access.
+Hosted at Microsoft’s offices, I’ll showcase some of our Microsoft Access products.
 I’ll also answer any questions about my experiences with technology, media, and business.

 Join me at this free event.
 More details to follow.
 Link to other Upcoming Events.